-Extensor tendinitis is inflammation of the extensor tendons which run along the top of the foot and straighten the toes.
+Extensor tendinitis describes inflammation of the extensor tendons which run along the top of the foot and straighten the toes.
 There will often be pain on top of the foot which would worsen during activity.
 This foot injury is normally brought on by overuse and even badly fitted or too tight shoes.
-Rest is the main way to recover from tendinitis.
+Rest is the main way to recover from this injury.

 Treatment involves rest, application of cold therapy during the acute stage followed by a full rehabilitation program including gentle stretching and strengthening exercises.